pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ### The basics

-For example, a veterinary surgery might be running some Python code which looks like the following, to assist the nurses in identifying an animal when it arrives at the surgery:
+My local veterinary surgery runs some Python code which looks like the following, to assist the nurses in identifying an animal when it arrives at the surgery:

 ```
 class Animal(object):
     def noiseMade(self):
-        raise NotImplementedError('This method is implemented by sub-classes')
+        raise NotImplementedError('This method must be '
+                                  'implemented by sub-classes')

 class Dog(Animal):
     def noiseMade(self):
         return 'Woof'

+class TalkingDog(Dog):
+    def noiseMade(self):
+        return 'Hi Homer, find your soulmate!'

 class Cat(Animal):
     def noiseMade(self):